Skip to content

 textOverridesRecord-Replace text content before capture.
 Keys are CSS selectors, values are replacement text

-actionsany[]-Ordered list of actions to execute before capturing the screenshot.
-Actions run sequentially — each completes before the next starts.
+actionsany[]-Ordered list of actions to execute before capturing.
+Actions run sequentially.

 Example